The

 will endure abuse, exploitation and rape.
 Because the Nigerian

-government has proven incapable of solving this problem, the time is
+government has proven incapable of solving this problem, the time is now

-now for the international community – especially the United
+for the international community – especially the

-America – to step in.
+United States of America – to step in.

 A once localised condition has now become a global imperative, and as